populationgenomics/talos/README.md

 For the AlphaMissense, MANE, and Ensembl GFF file, the annotation workflow procesess the raw data into a format expected in the workflow.
 This only needs to be done once, and subsequent runs of the workflow will detect and reuse the prior outputs, with faster runtimes.

-### Real Data
+## Real Data

 For real data, you'll need to provide your own VCFs, and a pedigree file.
 Optionally you can supply a Phenopackets file, used to supply additional phenotypic information for participants.
 This is used to generate a personalised gene panel for each family in the analysis.
+If this is not provided, an empty phenopacket object will be generated from the pedigree, and can be updated for subsequent analysis if and when phenotypic information becomes available.

 A newly supported argument to the annotation workflow is `--merged_vcf`.
 This can be used to provide a single merged VCF file as input, instead of merging individual VCFs.
 This will be beneficial if you already have merged data.
+To ensure uniformity the merged VCF will be passed through a variant normalisation and region filtering step, which can take some time depending on its size.

 ---

 Talos analysis consists of a few main phases:

 1. [optional] Using HPO terms in metadata to identify phenotype-matched gene panels of interest
-    * If no phenotype terms were provided, analysis will just default to the base (Mendeliome) gene panel
+   - If no phenotype terms were provided, analysis will just default to the base (Mendeliome) gene panel
 2. Querying PanelApp to find the genes of interest for this analysis run
-   * Using any phenotype-matched panels overlaid on a base Mendelian gene panel
+   - Using any phenotype-matched panels overlaid on a base Mendelian gene panel
 3. Variant Filtering & Categorisation
-   * Talos applies several filtering criteria to remove common or benign variants, then applies a number of filtering categories to select variants which pass a decision tree of criteria.
+   - Talos applies several filtering criteria to remove common or benign variants, then applies a number of filtering categories to select variants which pass a decision tree of criteria.
-   * If a variant passes all criteria of a category, it is labelled with that category.
+   - If a variant passes all criteria of a category, it is labelled with that category.
-   * If a variant passes multiple categories, it is labelled with all applicable categories.
+   - If a variant passes multiple categories, it is labelled with all applicable categories.
-   * Once all categories have been applied, any un-categorised variants are removed.
+   - Once all categories have been applied, any un-categorised variants are removed.
 4. Mode of Inheritance (MOI) Checking
-   * For each remaining variant, we check if the variant's presence in members of the family is consistent with its MOI
+   - For each remaining variant, we check if the variant's presence in members of the family is consistent with its MOI
-     * This includes both individual variants and compound-heterozygotes between multiple different variants.
+     - This includes both individual variants and compound-heterozygotes between multiple different variants.
-   * If the variant is consistent with the MOI, the variant is retained for a final report.
+   - If the variant is consistent with the MOI, the variant is retained for a final report.
 5. [optional] HPO Term Matching
-   * If phenotypes are provided, we flag any variants which seem well matched to their families to prioritise analysis
+   - If phenotypes are provided, we flag any variants which seem well matched to their families to prioritise analysis
 6. Report Generation
-   * An HTML report is generated for the cohort as a whole, and separately for each family, detailing the variants which passed all filtering criteria
+   - An HTML report is generated for the cohort as a whole, and separately for each family, detailing the variants which passed all filtering criteria

-## Input Data
+### Input Data

 To run Talos you will need:

-1. Variant data, annotated with VEP.
-The input can be provided as a Hail MatrixTable or as a multisample VCF

-    * Talos uses Hail Query, a PySpark-based query engine, to perform highly parallelised analysis.
-This requires variants to be stored using the Hail MatrixTable format.
-If your current workflow uses hail, a MatrixTable can be provided directly as an input.
-    * Alternatively a VEP-annotated multi-sample VCF can be provided as input.
-An additional pre-processing step will convert the VCF to a MatrixTable at run time.
-    * Talos is capable of running per-callset, not once per sample/family, and doing so can generate cost and runtime savings.
-Variant calls from all families/individuals in a cohort should be merged into a single multi-sample callset file prior to processing with Talos.
-The reference annotation NextFlow workflow begins with a merge of individual VCF files, but if you already have a merged VCF, you can use the `--merged_vcf` parameter when starting the workflow to skip this step.
+1. Variant data, annotated and formatted by the enclosed annotation process.
+To use alternative entrypoints (e.g. an existing MatrixTable or annotated VCF, please get in touch - we can help with adapting the data, but it's unlikely to be in the expected format)
 2. ClinVar data as generated by ClinvArbitration.
 This is available from the [ClinvArbitration Release Page](https://github.com/populationgenomics/ClinvArbitration/releases), or can be generated using the code and process described in the [ClinvArbitration repository](https://github.com/populationgenomics/ClinvArbitration).
 3. A pedigree file, describing the pedigree of the participants in the study ([Pedigree Reference](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format))
 4. A TOML file containing the configuration for the analysis. [example_config.toml](src/talos/example_config.toml) is a good starting point, with comments explaining each modifiable parameter.
 Changes you may wish to make to tailor analysis to the cohort under test are using `forced_panels` to involve additional gene panels in the analysis, removing or extending the `require_pheno_match` list, which would mask noisy variants from the base panel, and `forbidden_genes` to remove genes from the analysis completely.
-5. [Optional] A JSON file detailing a GA4GH compliant Cohort ([see reference](https://phenopacket-schema.readthedocs.io/en/latest/cohort.html)).
+6. [Optional] A JSON file detailing a GA4GH compliant Cohort ([see reference](https://phenopacket-schema.readthedocs.io/en/latest/cohort.html)).
 This should contain Phenotypic Features for all relevant participants using HPO terms.
 If provided this improves matching of panels to participants.
-If you previously generated the 'extended PED' file in place of the phenopackets file, there is a conversion script [here: convert_ePED_to_phenopackets.py](src/talos/ConvertPedToPhenopackets.py) which will convert the extended PED file to a Phenopackets file and regular pedigree.
+If you previously generated the
+   'extended PED' file in place of the phenopackets file, there is a conversion script [here: convert_ePED_to_phenopackets.py](src/talos/ConvertPedToPhenopackets.py) which will convert the extended PED file to a Phenopackets file and regular pedigree.
+If this is not provided at all, an empty phenopacket file will be derived from the pedigree.

 ## Usage

 Talos consists of the following components:

 - `MakePhenopackets` - This is a CPG-specific implementation for generating a Cohort/Phenopacket file.
 It can serve as a template for generating a compliant Phenopackets input file.
-- `GeneratePanelData` - [optional] Phenopacket file, and generates a per-participant list of panels to be used for this analysis, writing the result as a JSON.
-This also requires a local copy of the HPO ontology, downloadable from [here](http://purl.obolibrary.org/obo/hp.obo).
-- `QueryPanelapp` - Takes the output of `GeneratePanelData`, or None if no PhenoPacket file was provided, Queries PanelApp for the panels selected for the cohort, and writes the result as a JSON.
-- `FindGeneSymbolMap` - Uses the output of `QueryPanelapp` to find the gene symbol for each gene ID via Ensembl's REST API.
+- `DownloadPanelApp` - intended to run once per month, this process downloads a simplified representation of the whole of panelapp at a given timepoint.
+This can be run outside of the main workflow if you are deploying to an offline compute environment.
+- `UnifiedPanelAppParser` - Takes the Downloaded panelapp data and the phenopacket file, and generates the region of interest for the analysis.
+If a HPO ontology file is provided (see [large_files](large_files/README.md)) it will run phenotypic matching to tailor the region of interest to each proband.
-- `RunHailFiltering` - Takes the MatrixTable of Variants, the Pedigree file, the panel data from `QueryPanelapp`, and both ClinVar tables, filters the variants in the MatrixTable, and labels them with categories of interest.
+- `RunHailFiltering` - Takes the MatrixTable of Variants, the Pedigree file, the panel data from `UnifiedPanelAppParser`, and both ClinVar tables, filters the variants in the MatrixTable, and labels them with categories of interest.
   This is the most resource-intensive step of the pipeline, but even on 400+GB datasets it has been run successfully on a 8-core, 16GB RAM VM.
-- `RunHailFilteringSv` - Takes a MatrixTable of Structural Variants, the Pedigree file, the panel data from `QueryPanelapp`, filters the variants in the MatrixTable, and labels them with categories of interest.
+- `RunHailFilteringSv` - Takes a MatrixTable of Structural Variants, the Pedigree file, the panel data from `UnifiedPanelAppParser`, filters the variants in the MatrixTable, and labels them with categories of interest.
-- `ValidateMOI` - Takes the result of `RunHailFiltering`, optionally one or more SV result from `RunHailFilteringSV`, the Pedigree, and panel data from `QueryPanelapp`.
+- `ValidateMOI` - Takes the result of `RunHailFiltering`, optionally an SV result from `RunHailFilteringSV`, the Pedigree, and panel data from `UnifiedPanelAppParser`.
 Checks each categorised variant to determine whether the MOI associated with the relevant gene fits within the family structure where it occurs.
-Generates a JSON file from all variants which pass the MOI tests.
 - `HPOFlagging` - Takes the results of `ValidateMOI`, and uses semsimian to test whether the HPO term(s) associated with the gene matches the HPO term(s) associated with the participant.
+Used in escalated variant prioritisation by flagging where a phenotypic match has been detected.
 - `CreateTalosHTML` - Generates a report from the results of the `ValidateMOI`.
 - `MinimiseOutputForSeqr` - Parses the result of `ValidateMOI`, generates a file for ingestion by Seqr.